 Substantially all of these receivables are accounted for at amortized cost net of any allowance for credit losses, which generally approximates fair value.
+To mitigate credit exposure on customer margin loans, the firm monitors the market value of these transactions, and delivers or obtains additional collateral due to changes in the market value of the transactions, as appropriate.
+As such, generally no allowance for credit losses is held against these receivables.
 As these receivables are not accounted for at fair value, they are not included in the firm's fair value hierarchy in Notes 4 through 8.
-Had these receivables been included in the firm's fair value hierarchy, substantially all would have been classified in level 2 as of June 2020.
+Had these receivables been included in the firm's fair value hierarchy, substantially all would have been classified in level 2 as of June 2022.
 See Note 8 for further information about receivables from customers and counterparties accounted for at fair value under the fair value option.
 Interest on receivables from customers and counterparties is recognized over the life of the transaction.

 Receivables from customers and counterparties includes receivables from contracts with clients and contract assets.
 Contract assets represent the firm's right to receive consideration for services provided in connection with its contracts with clients for which collection is conditional and not merely subject to the passage of time.
-The firm's receivables from contracts with clients were \$572 million as of June 2020.
-As of June 2020, there were no contract assets.
+The firm's receivables from contracts with clients were \$842 million as of June 2022.
+As of June 2022, there were no contract assets.